Part III Harness Engineering

 A single-agent harness is the execution frame for one coding agent working on one work package.
 A harness is not another name for a prompt.
 Even if the prompt and context pack are good, the work still fails when startup steps, work boundaries, permissions, verification, and exit conditions are left implicit.

-In this repo, the single-agent harness has six parts:
+In this repo, the single-agent harness has seven parts:

 BUG-001 makes the difference clear.
 If the instruction is only “fix the bug,” the agent can stop after producing a plausible root-cause guess.
 Once the task runs inside a single-agent harness, startup inputs, permission boundaries, exit states, and verify command are fixed before the first edit begins.